How to use true stretched res in VALORANT: Best resolution & is it bannable?

-The majority of people use Nvidia cards, so that’s the interface we’ll go over today.
-If you’re using something else, like an AMD card, take these instructions and translate them to fit into whatever software your GPU utilizes.
-All we’re doing is changing some basic settings, so you should be able to do so without Nvidia Control Panel specifically.
+The majority of people use NVIDIA cards, so that’s the interface we’ll go over today.
+If you’re using something else, like an AMD card, take these instructions and perform them in the AMD Radeon software instead, as you'll need to change the same general settings.

 Step 1: Change Your Nvidia Control Panel Settings